 Mr. Steiger.
 Mr. Mugleston, I know that you are not saying, and I wish the record to reflect this, that the chairman requested that you file a negative report with this committee.

 Mr. Mugleston.
-No. I was responding to some direct questions and
+No. I was responding to some direct questions and those questions were posed?

 I don't know if I had to respond negatively-